Cortical homunculus

-A cortical homunculus (from Latin homunculus 'little man, miniature human') is a distorted representation of the human body, based on a neurological "map" of the areas and proportions of the human brain dedicated to processing motor functions, or sensory functions, for different parts of the body.
+A cortical homunculus (from Latin homunculus 'little man, miniature human') is a distorted representation of the human body, based on a neurological "map" of the areas and portions of the human brain dedicated to processing motor functions, and/or sensory functions, for different parts of the body.
 Nerve fibres—conducting somatosensory information from all over the body—terminate in various areas of the parietal lobe in the cerebral cortex, forming a representational map of the body.

+Findings from the 2010s and early 2020s began to call for a revision of the traditional "homunculus" model and a new interpretation of the internal body map (likely less simplistic and graphic), and research is ongoing in this field.

 Types

+Motor homunculus

 A motor homunculus represents a map of brain areas dedicated to motor processing for different anatomical divisions of the body.
 The primary motor cortex is located in the precentral gyrus, and handles signals coming from the premotor area of the frontal lobes.

+Sensory homunculus

 A sensory homunculus represents a map of brain areas dedicated to sensory processing for different anatomical divisions of the body.
 The primary sensory cortex is located in the postcentral gyrus, and handles signals coming from the thalamus.

 The thalamus itself receives corresponding signals from the brain stem and spinal cord.